-See benefits of MySep modelling featuring process applications and features of the products, MySep Engine and MySep Studio in the video links below
+See benefits of MySep modelling for process applications and features of the products, MySep Engine and MySep Studio in the video links below.

 MySep Engine in a Steady-state Digital Twin

 Introduction to MySep Studio

 For an offshore Oil & Gas Production application, this video steps through design of a 2-phase 1st Stage Separator, a 2nd Stage Separator with 3-phase capability and a Compressor Suction Scrubber.
 The importance of inlet conditions and droplet size distributions on resulting performance is shown.
-The effect of a plate pack coalescer on water-in-oil carry-over is shown as well illustrating the performance of demisting devices, such as mesh pads and vane packs.
+The effect of a plate pack coalescer on water-in-oil carry-over is shown as well illustrations of performance analysis for demisting devices, such as mesh pads and vane packs.

 The value of MySep Engine in Process Simulations

 In a dynamic simulation, the value of rigorous gas-liquid separation modelling is clearly revealed.
 The impact of carry-over in a low temperature separator is shown to strongly influence hydrocarbon dew point of export gas.
 There are potentially major consequences for the profitability of the operation.

 Liquid carry-over fundamentally impacts heat and material balances.
 Effects on downstream separator, heat exchanger and compressor unit operations are discussed.